shahzaneer/filmfinder/filmfinder_app/architecture.md

 ### Repository:

 - It will actually link the network with models according to the services required that is the original business logic code.

+## Local Storage:

+It will contain the local Storage Code